 This is often the case with projects where much of the customer or user support is done by peers via forums, meaning there’s a large amount of content and much of it is obscure and disparate.
 For Facebook, the decision to experiment with a crowdsourced approach to translation was probably because the platform has ambitions to translate into a huge number of languages and needed to do so quickly and cheaply.

-One of the key disadvantages of crowdsourced translation work is the huge differences in the abilities and professionalism of would-be translators.
+One of the key disadvantages of crowdsourced translation work is the huge discrepancy in the abilities and professionalism of amateur translators.
 Because crowdsourced projects are often large ones, a large number of translators are required to work on the project, making it hard to achieve a high level of quality control over those contributing.

 High-profile crowdsourced translation projects